apache/kudu/docs/design-docs/cfile.md

 ### Dictionary Encoding

 [Dictionary encoding](dictionary-encoding) may be used for BINARY or STRING columns.
-All dictionary encoded cblocks in a CFile share the same dictionary.
-If the dictionary becomes full, subsequent cblocks in the CFile switch to plain encoding.
-The dictionary is stored as a plain encoded binary cblock, and the data codewords are stored as [bitshuffle encoded](#bitshuffle-encoding) `uint32`s.
+All dictionary encoded blocks in a CFile share the same dictionary.
+If the dictionary becomes full, subsequent blocks in the CFile switch to plain encoding.
+The dictionary is stored as a plain encoded binary block, and the data codewords are stored as [bitshuffle encoded](#bitshuffle-encoding) `uint32`s.

 ### Prefix Encoding

-Currently used for `BINARY` and `STRING` data cblocks.
+Currently used for `BINARY` and `STRING` data blocks.
 This is based on the encoding used by LevelDB for its data blocks, more or less.

 Starts with a header of four [Group Varint] encoded `uint32`s: